MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/governance/install-and-configure-workflow-for-sharepoint-server.md

 > [!NOTE]
 > SharePoint Workflow Manager supports the version 9.1 CU2 (9.1.1583.9590) of Azure Service Fabric and [higher versions](/azure/service-fabric/service-fabric-versions).
 If **Windows Fabric** is already installed on your machine, you must uninstall it before installing Azure Service Fabric.
 >
-> It’s been reported that Azure Service Fabric might generate a large amount of logs squeezing the disk space regardless of the SharePoint Workflow Manager workload, and you can identify it under the `%ProgramData%\Microsoft Service Fabric\Log\Traces`.
-But you can't control the log size through the [cluster configuration](/azure/service-fabric/service-fabric-cluster-fabric-settings#diagnostics), with only Azure Service Fabric Runtime installed.
+> It’s been reported that Azure Service Fabric might generate a large number of logs, reducing the disk space.
+This can occur regardless of the SharePoint Workflow Manager workload.
+You can identify this issue by looking at the files generated in the `%ProgramData%\Microsoft Service Fabric\Log\Traces` directory.
+You can't control the log size through the [cluster configuration](/azure/service-fabric/service-fabric-cluster-fabric-settings#diagnostics), with only Azure Service Fabric Runtime installed.
 You might need to delete expired logs manually, or for example, create a periodic task through the Windows Task Scheduler to do it.

 ### Install SharePoint Workflow Manager